rhysmoggs/ms3-final-cocktails/README.md

 ### Content & Media

--   The questions and answers are all generated via an API from [The Open Trivia Database](https://opentdb.com/api_config.php).
+-  Cocktail recipes from: books,websies

--   The main background image (maps.jpg) - Photo by Andrew Neel from Pexels found [here](https://www.pexels.com/photo/assorted-map-pieces-2859169/).
+-   The main background image (bg.jpg) - Photo by Kelly L from Pexels found [here](https://www.pexels.com/photo/assorted-alcoholic-drinks-2796105/).

 -   The logo (logo.png) was created using Canva.